ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/data-preparation/README.md

 ----

-Also here is an example of how the read counts that were mapped to each sample were parsed from Bowtie2 mapping log files.
+data-preparation.ipynb - Also here is an example of how the read counts that were mapped to each sample were parsed from Bowtie2 mapping log files.

 Methods in text: